dmarquezoller/BRIDGE/README.md

 After all this, the user will have the usable database.

+Both scripts assume certain homogeneity in the data.
+For a correct functioning of the scripts and the app, that is why we put together this set of rules to be followed both in the manual curation of the data prior to the database creation and in the creation of the database itself.

 ###  Requirements for Your Data

 Before submitting tables to the database, please ensure your data follows **all** of the rules below.